-The NME recently published their list of the best albums released during this decade according to them, with The Strokes Is This It topping the poll.
-As expected a lot of debate has ensued elsewhere, and people have been discussing their own choices, so for a bit of fun I thought I’d post my own Top 10 here on Sunshine Playroom.
+The NME recently published their list of the best albums released during this decade in their opinion.
+The Strokes Is This It topped the poll.
+As expected a lot of debate has ensued elsewhere, and people have been discussing their own choices.
+So for a bit of fun I thought I’d post my own Top 10 here on Sunshine Playroom.
 In time honored tradition I’ll do so in reverse order, so read on for the start of the countdown.
 Let us know if you agree with any of the choices here at Sunshine Playroom.
 What you are your favourites?

-I think pretty much all of the songs featured in S1 can be found here, personal favourites being Robots, Business Time, Inner City Pressure, Bowie (about you know who) and Hiphopopotamus vs Rhymenocerous.
+I think pretty much all of the songs featured in S1 can be found here.
+My personal favourites being Robots, Business Time, Inner City Pressure, Bowie (about you know who) and Hiphopopotamus vs Rhymenocerous.
 An album that’s guaranteed to always make you laugh, which is a wonderful thing.

 9. The Cure - 4:13 Dream (2008)

-The album open with the dreamy Underneath The Stars, evoking some of the beautiful soundscapes of Disintegration, and is followed by the first (and most ‘poppy’) single The Only One.
-It continues with that unmistakeable Cure sound throughout, but never veers off towards the parody of themselves they became when they were an almost novelty singles act (albeit a very successful one).
+The album opens with the dreamy Underneath The Stars, evoking some of the beautiful soundscapes of Disintegration.
+After that it is followed by the first (and most ‘poppy’) single The Only One.
+It continues with that unmistakeable Cure sound throughout, but never veers off towards the parody of themselves they became.
+They were to some an almost novelty singles act (albeit a very successful one).
 Other highlights here are Sirensong, The Hungry Ghost and This.
 Here And Now.
 With You.

 4:13 Dream isn’t a perfect album, I won’t pretend that.
-The production falls down in some places, and can be a bit muddy and over-compressed at times, but the quality of the songs always manages to shine through, it’s Smith’s best collection for quite some time and you know that most of them will drop into their live sets very well in the future.
+The production falls down in some places, and can be a bit muddy and over-compressed at times.
+However the quality of the songs always manages to shine through.
+It’s Smith’s best collection for quite some time.
+And you know that most of them will drop into their live sets very well in the future.

 8. Suzanne Vega - Beauty & Crime (2007)

-Even though some tracks like Zephyr & I and Frank & Ava have all the hallmarks of the catchy hit single, sadly it didn’t fare very well commercially, as befalls many of the best albums, although it did pick up a Grammy the following year for ‘Best Engineered Album, Non-Classical’.
+Even though some tracks like Zephyr & I and Frank & Ava have all the hallmarks of the catchy hit single, sadly it didn’t fare very well commercially, as befalls many of the best albums.
+However it did pick up a Grammy the following year for ‘Best Engineered Album, Non-Classical’.